Our management

 Gina Radford

-Gina is a part time Vicar in rural Devon looking after two villages on the edge of Dartmoor, a job she began in June 2019.
+Gina is a part time Vicar in rural Devon looking after 2 villages on the edge of Dartmoor, a job she began in June 2019.

 She trained as a doctor, and has had a long history in public health at local, national and international levels.
 Prior to her current role she was Deputy Chief Medical Officer for England, which included advising and influencing Ministers, key officials, professionals and the public.
 She was a regular speaker at conferences and with the media.
 She also has considerable experience both at developing national policy and strategy, and also implementation.

-During the pandemic Gina has been advising the Church of England nationally on its response to COVID-19; and has been working with government on specific aspects of its response.
+During the pandemic Gina advised the Church of England nationally on its response to COVID-19; and has been working with government on specific aspects of its response.
 She was a member of Operation Talla Ethics Committee supporting the police response.

 When not working her hobbies include walking (and running) with her collie dog, riding, being outdoors and reading.